 Second parents in Mchare-derived cultivars were various (Fig. 4).
-We confirmed that the second gamete present in Gros Michel was a 1x gamete from Khai Nai On (Hippolyte et al., 2012, Raboin et al., 2005).
-Moreover, we showed that the Galeo accession may be a grand-parent of Gros Michel through Khai Nai On.
-We excluded Pisang Pipit or Pisang Madu as 1x gamete donors to Cavendish (Hippolyte et al., 2012, Perrier et al., 2009), although the presence of large regions consistent with the proposed relationship suggested some shared pedigree.
+We confirmed that the second gamete present in Gros Michel was a 1x gamete from Khai Nai On (Raboin et al., 2005; Hippolyte et al., 2012).
+Moreover, we showed that the Galeo accession may be a grandparent of Gros Michel through Khai Nai On.
+We excluded Pisang Pipit or Pisang Madu as 1x gamete donors to Cavendish (Perrier et al., 2009; Hippolyte et al., 2012), although the presence of large regions consistent with the proposed relationship suggested some shared pedigree.

-Other second parents to Mchare-derived cultivars included cultivars as diverse as diploid Sucrier and triploid Plantains and also unknown A/B hybrids.
-For AAB Nadan, Nendra Padaththi and Pome, we showed that their unknown A/B hybrids second parents were related to ABB Ney Mannan and Monthan and that they transmitted 1x gametes (or in the case of Nadan an aneuploid 1x+1 gamete) (Fig. 4).
-Note that ABB cultivars from the subgroup named Bluggoe were found similar at the genome mosaic level to cultivars from subgroup Monthan (Supplementary data Table S1; (Cenci et al., 2021, Martin et al., 2023)).
+Other second parents to Mchare-derived cultivars included cultivars as diverse as diploid Sucrier and triploid plantains, and also unknown A/B hybrids.
+For AAB Nadan, Nendra Padaththi and Pome, we showed that their unknown A/B hybrid second parents were related to ABB Nev Mannan and Monthan and that they transmitted 1x gametes (or in the case of Nadan an aneuploid 1x + 1 gamete) (Fig. 4).
+Note that ABB cultivars from the subgroup named Bluggoe were found to be similar at the genome mosaic level to cultivars from subgroup Monthan (Supplementary Data Table S1) (Cenci et al., 2021; Martin et al., 2023).
 In this study, we also suggested that Saba cultivars derived from Monthan.
 Thus, the AAB cultivars Nadan, Nendra Padaththi, Pome and ABB cultivars Monthan, Ney Mannan, Bluggoe and Saba are related.
 This is coherent with their shared A/B recombination breakpoints on chromosome 9 (Martin et al., 2023).

-In this study, all identified parental relationships only involved cultivars as parents to one exception.
+In this study, all identified parental relationships only involved cultivars as parents, with one exception.
 This can be explained by the fact that cultivars have a fixed genotype conserved through vegetative propagation, which allows the identification of natural hybridization events that occurred centuries ago.
-Conversely, most wild parents involved in hybridizations some centuries ago may not exist anymore, due to sexual reproduction.
-The only exception we found is a wild individual, Pisang Klutuk Wulung (PKW) that was proposed as a parent of triploid cultivar Saba.
-The PKW accession as well as some accessions of M. balbisiana are popular in Indonesia for various uses and are vegetatively propagated (Ahmad et al., 2014).
-This may explain that we could still identify parentage involving Pisang Klutuk Wulung.
+Conversely, most wild parents involved in hybridizations some centuries ago may not exist any more, due to sexual reproduction.
+The only exception we found is a wild individual, PKW, which was proposed as a parent of triploid cultivar Saba.
+The PKW accession, as well as some accessions of M. balbisiana, are popular in Indonesia for various uses and are vegetatively propagated (Ahmad et al., 2014).
+This may explain why we could still identify parentage involving PKW.